Bhakta David Nollmeyer

 These persons and the entrepreneurs are monopolistic competitors.
 These shall argue economic assumptions until they are reabsorbed into the economy or are satisfied.

-This activity is inclusive of the upper strata of government and CEOs until are all 100 % satisfied in the exercise of their economic assumptions.
+This activity is inclusive of the upper strata of government and CEOs until are all 100 percent satisfied in the exercise of their economic assumptions.
 This is long term equilibrium.

 If this is not the case the market will readjust.
 Similarly it must be noted that all members must be free to vocalize and move their will otherwise long term general equilibrium will not occur.